An Overview of Selzentry (Maraviroc, Celsentri)

 Stop taking maraviroc and contact your health care provider right away if you have any of the following symptoms:

 Stop taking maraviroc and contact your health care provider right away if you develop a rash with any of the following symptoms:

 While taking maraviroc, it is important to keep all of your appointments with your health care provider.

 What Is Maraviroc?

-Maraviroc is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
+Maraviroc is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in people 2 years of age and older weighing at least 22 pounds (10 kilograms).
 Maraviroc is always used in combination with other HIV medicines.

 Maraviroc should be used only in people whose strain of HIV uses the CCR5 coreceptor.
 Maraviroc is not recommended for people whose HIV uses the CXCR4 coreceptor or both the CCR5 and CXCR4 coreceptors.
 Your health care provider will do a blood test to see whether your HIV uses only the CCR5 coreceptor.

 HIV medicines can't cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.

 What Should I Tell My Health Care Provider Before Taking Maraviroc?

 Before taking maraviroc, tell your health care provider: